Ultrasound of the Thyroid

 What are the limitations of an Ultrasound of the Thyroid?

-If a lump is detected on ultrasound within the thyroid gland, it is common that the radiologist cannot distinguish between benign and malignant lumps with complete certainty.
-A fine needle biopsy and review of tissue under a microscope is often necessary, while in some cases surveillance and a repeat sonogram after a few months looking for stability may suffice.
+If one or more nodules are detected within the thyroid gland, the radiologist will examine the features of the nodules.
+Some features are strongly suggestive that a nodule is benign in nature, and some raise concern that the nodule may be a true tumor.
+In other cases, the radiologist cannot distinguish between benign and malignant lumps with complete certainty.
+A fine needle biopsy and review of tissue under a microscope may be recommended for further evaluation, but in some cases surveillance and a repeat sonogram after a few months looking for stability may suffice.

 It is not possible to determine thyroid function—that is, whether the thyroid gland is underactive, overactive, or normal—with ultrasound.
 For that determination, your doctor may order a blood test or a radioactive iodine uptake test.